 That’s why we’re here to answer all your questions about how and when to start looking.
 Here at the WayUp Guide, we’ve come up with 5 easy steps to secure yourself an amazing Fall internship.

 1. Prime Your Resume.

-If you didn’t have an internship over summer you should have a compelling story detailing what you were doing.
+If you didn’t have an internship over the summer, then you should have a compelling story about what you were doing.
 Think “volunteer vacation in Costa Rica” not “acid trip at Outside Lands.”

-Start looking at what companies you’ll be applying to for a fall internship, and whether or not they require a letter a rec.
+Start looking at what companies you’ll be applying to for a Fall internship, and whether or not they require a letter of rec.
 If they do, ask your employer now if they would write you one, or if you can put them down as a reference.
 If they’re unsure what to write, give them a template.

 3. Clean Up Your Social Media.

 It’s easy to forget about what is appropriate to have on your Instagram and Twitter accounts during the summer.
 Be sure to delete or archive any inappropriate pictures or tweets before applying.
 You don’t want to get rejected from a Fall internship simply because you were holding a bottle of tequila on the ‘gram.